Flamenco costume and its origin.

 (Photo) Ava Gardner dressed up as a lady from the south of Spain (Andalucía)

-Then we´ll tell you a little more about this attire that people love so much here and all over the world.
+Then we´ll tell you a little more about this attire that people love so much here and all over the world (you can always enjoy it in the best Flamenco Show in Madrid).

 The typical andalusian dress of nowadays is the same that was used by gypsies back in the olden days.
 It is known for its joyful colors, frills and polka dots.